 The definition of building varies from industry to industry.
 A builder might be a programmer or someone who creates systems.
 Similarly, selling can include hiring, raising money, inspiring others, and many such things.

 As a business owner, it is valuable for you to develop both skills.
-However, finding someone who possesses complementary skills can work just fine.
-Steve Jobs and Steve Wozniak of Apple is a classic example of such a combination.
+However, finding someone who has complementary skills can work just fine.
+Steve Jobs and Steve Wozniak of Apple are a classic examples of such a combination.

 “You will see this pattern repeated over and over.
 There’s a builder and there’s a seller.
 There’s a CEO and CTO combo.
 And venture and technology investors are almost trained to look for this combo whenever possible.
 It’s the magic combination.”

-A business model with network effects, low marginal costs, and scale economies is ideal
+A business model with network effects, low marginal costs, and scale economies are ideal.

 Naval Ravikant often talks about different leverages for a business including capital, labor, and technology.
-He also shed light on what an ideal business model looks like in present times.
+He also sheds light on what an ideal business model looks like in present times.